 For example, drivers of semi-autonomous vehicles may be forced to take control under certain circumstances but may not possess the skills which would enable them to react quickly enough or to take the right decision.
 Also, they will not be able to rely on other vehicles taking the right course of action.
 As a result, there needs to be methods employed which can encourage people to maintain their driving skills which are turned to the needs of particular drivers.

 MaDSAV is a joint project between the Interdisciplinary Centre for Security Reliability and Trust (SnT) at the University of Luxembourg (Luxembourg) and the Center for Human-Computer Interaction of the Computer Sciences Department of the University of Salzburg (Austria).

 Austrian Science Fund (FWF) Joint Project (Ref.
 2126-N15), Austria, and Fonds National de la Recherche Luxembourg (FNR), Luxembourg.

-The financial support by the Austrian Science Fund (FWF): I 2126-N15 is gratefully acknowledged.
-The financial support of the Fonds National de La Recherche, Luxembourg under grant number: CS14/IS/8301419
+The financial support by the Austrian Science Fund (FWF) under grant number I 2126-N15 and the financial support by the Fonds National de La Recherche Luxembourg (FNR) under grant number CS14/IS/8301419 are gratefully acknowledged.